 Red beans are incredibly flavorful, packed full of nutrients, and so versatile!
 In this recipe I’ll share my favorite spices to cook red beans with and depending on what type of dish you’re using them for you can use all, some, or none of the spices!
-Choose your own red bean adventure!
+Red beans in the Instant Pot are quick and easy to make, and are perfect for meal prep.

 Tips for success

-Beans are known as the musical fruit but they have so many health benefits that I think of them as magical!
-Beans are very high in protein (15 grams per 1 cup cooked beans!), folate, phosphorous, potassium, magnesium, iron, calcium, as well as zinc, copper, manganese, selenium, vitamin B1 and B12, vitamin E, and vitamin K.
+- Beans are incredibly high in protein, with 15 grams of protein per 1 cup!
+Beans are also rich in folate, phosphorous, potassium, magnesium, iron, calcium, as well as zinc, copper, manganese, selenium, vitamin B1 and B12, vitamin E, and vitamin K.

-Low in fat and calories, beans have contributed to weight loss and since they are high in fiber they keep you feeling full longer.
+- Being low in fat and calories but high in fiber, beans have contributed to weight loss since they keep you feeling full longer.

-Beans and other legumes lower your LDL (bad) cholesterol while raising your HDL (good) cholesterol, resulting in lower blood pressure and inflammation, while reducing your risk to heart disease.1
+- Beans and other legumes lower your LDL (bad) cholesterol while raising your HDL (good) cholesterol, resulting in lower blood pressure and inflammation, while reducing your risk to heart disease.

 Red Beans in the Instant Pot